HowardHo2021/flashrom-DOS-port/README.md

 DISCLAIMER OF WARRANTY

-YOU ACKNOWLEDGE AND AGREE THAT "flashrom for DOS port" (THE "SOFTWARE") IS PROVIDED "AS IS" BY HOWARD HO ("HowardHo2021") AND WITHOUT WARRANTY OF ANY KIND.
+YOU ACKNOWLEDGE AND AGREE THAT "flashrom for DOS" (THE "SOFTWARE") IS PROVIDED "AS IS" BY HOWARD HO ("HowardHo2021") AND WITHOUT WARRANTY OF ANY KIND.
 ALL WARRANTIES, CONDITIONS, REPRESENTATIONS, INDEMNITIES AND GUARANTEES WITH RESPECT TO THE SOFTWARE, WHETHER EXPRESS OR IMPLIED, ARISING BY LAW, CUSTOM, PRIOR ORAL OR WRITTEN STATEMENTS BY HOWARD HO ("HowardHo2021") OR OTHERWISE (INCLUDING, BUT NOT LIMITED TO ANY WARRANTY OF MERCHANTABILITY, SATISFACTORY QUALITY, FITNESS FOR PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT) ARE HEREBY OVERRIDDEN, EXCLUDED AND DISCLAIMED.

 DISCLAIMER OF DAMAGES